Full Time Faculty

 Amy Catron Flores

-Amy Catron Flores is active as a cellist in the central Illinois area, and has played as principal cellist with Sinfonia da Camera, and Baroque Artists of Champaign-Urbana (BACH).
-Ms. Flores has played as principal cellist with the Millikin-Decatur Symphony Orchestra, and the Illinois Symphony and Chamber Orchestra.
+Amy Catron Flores, an active performer and teacher, is a versatile cellist appearing as soloist, chamber, and orchestral musician.
+She is principal cellist with Sinfonia da Camera, and Baroque Artists of Champaign-Urbana (BACH).
+Ms. Flores has played as principal cellist with the Millikin-Decatur Symphony Orchestra, as well as the Illinois Symphony and Chamber Orchestra.
 She is the cellist with the Arcadia Chamber Players and the Kalnin-Flores duo.
 As past president of the Tuesday Morning Musical Club, Ms. Flores appears frequently as a chamber musician.
-Solo appearances have been with the Charlotte Symphony Orchestra (Florida), the Illinois Symphony Chamber Orchestra, Millikin-Decatur Symphony Orchestra, and the Illini Symphony at the University of Illinois.
+Solo appearances have been with the Charlotte Symphony Orchestra (Florida), the Illinois Symphony Chamber Orchestra, the Millikin-Decatur Symphony Orchestra, and the Illini Symphony at the University of Illinois.
 In January 2012, she was featured soloist on the Brahms Double Concerto in Kankakee with the Olivet Nazarene Symphony Orchestra, and was soloist in April 2012 with the Decatur Youth Symphony, and in May 2013with the Sangamon Valley Community Orchestra in Tchaikowsky’s Rococo Variations.Ms.
 Flores has been on faculty and has performed at numerous summer festivals including the International Chamber Music Festival (Bulgaria), Blue Lake Fine Arts Camp, Illinois Wesleyan Chamber Camp and Cello Camp, Bands of America Camp, and Illinois Summer Youth Music Programs.
 She was headmaster of the Advanced Cello Camp for ISYM.
 She also has held sabbatical replacement positions at both Illinois State University and Illinois Wesleyan University.
 Prior to moving to Illinois, she held a position with the Naples (Florida) Philharmonic.
-Mrs. Flores has performed with many orchestras including the Florida Philharmonic, the Akron and Canton (Ohio) Symphony Orchestras and the Richmond Symphony.
+She has performed with many other orchestras including the Florida Philharmonic, the Akron and Canton (Ohio) Symphony Orchestras, and the Richmond Symphony.
 She has been seen and heard in live concerts with Jimmy Page, Robert Plant, Harry Connick Jr., Patti Lupone, and others.
-Her reviews of new music publications frequently appear in the national American String Teacher’s Association magazine.
-Flores received her B.M. from Eastman School and M.M. from University of Akron.
-Mrs. Flores teaches applied cello, lower string methods, and chamber music at Millikin University, in addition to maintaining an active private teaching studio in the Champaign-Urbana area.
+Her reviews of new music publications frequently appear in the national American String Teachers Association Magazine.
+Ms. Flores received her B.M. from Eastman School and M.M. from University of Akron.
+She teaches applied cello, lower string instrument methods, and chamber music at Millikin University, in addition to maintaining an active private teaching studio in the Champaign-Urbana area.

 Bruce Gibbons is adjunct professor of music at Millikin University in Decatur, Illinois, where he teaches piano and organ and serves as pianist for opera and music theatre classes and productions.
 He accompanies numerous student, faculty, and guest recitals at Millikin, and has performed throughout the United States with various artists.
 Dr. Gibbons holds performance degrees from Colorado State University and Louisiana State University, studying with Wendel Diebel and Jack Guerry.
 In addition to his academic duties he is also organist at First United Methodist Church, and a bassoonist with the Decatur Municipal Band.